 Baked Kale Chips

 - 1 bunch Kale

-- 1 tbsp Olive Oil *See Note 1
+- 1 tablespoon Olive Oil *See Note 1

 - Seasoning of choice (sea salt, smoked paprika, curry powder, nutritional yeast etc) See above for flavour suggestions.